saahas-kohli/MuseAI/README.md

    docker-compose build
    docker-compose up
    ```
-   Note: This step might take a while to run
+   Note: This step might take a while to run.
-   Visit the site on http://localhost:3000/
+   Finally, visit the site on http://localhost:3000/

+## Credits

+This project was written by Daniel Fields (dfields@uchicago.edu) and Saahas Kohli (skohli2@g.ucla.edu).

+Meta's recent research and insights into single-stage transformer language models with efficient token interleaving patterns
+were instrumental in enabling us to implement conditional music generation.